 For the health and safety of our community, Stonehill College Health Services recommends strongly that all students receive these additional vaccines.

 The Men ACWY or MCV4 vaccine provides protection for only 4 of the 5 serogroups of meningitis (A, C, W, and Y).
 Please ask your healthcare provider about receiving the Meningitis B vaccine.
 The Meningitis B vaccine is not required by the state of Massachusetts, but is the only way to gain protection against meningitis serogroup B. We are promoting the message of awareness: “It Takes Two” vaccine types for full protection against this dangerous disease.

 An annual Influenza Vaccine is strongly recommended for all students.
-Last year, the state of Massachusetts did send out an advisory for requirement of the Flu vaccine during the 2020-2021 year, but at this time they have not announced a requirement for flu vaccine for this coming year.
 The College hosts an annual Flu Vaccine Clinic every Fall, so please look for notifications in September regarding these Vaccine Clinics on campus.

 In accordance with Massachusetts School Immunization Requirements (105 CMR 220.00), requests for medical exemptions may be granted if there is documentation from a healthcare provider stating the reason(s) that these vaccinations are contraindicated.
 Requests for religious exemptions also may be granted in accordance with Massachusetts state law.
 In the event there is an outbreak of any of these vaccine-preventable diseases, students who have been granted exemptions may be required to leave campus and will be allowed to return only when the period of communicability has passed.